 We conducted BCA with the capital wedge on the 1990-2002 period in Japan and on the 1929-1939 period in the United States.
 The data sources are shown in the Appendix.
-Figure 9 shows the decomposition result for output in the 1990s in Japan.
+Figure 6 shows the decomposition result for output in the 1990s in Japan.
 We see that the capital wedge has a small depressing effect on the economy almost throughout the target period.
 This result is in contrast with the result of the original BCA, in which the investment wedge had an expansionary effect on the economy.
 We surmise that a part of the negative effect of the efficiency wedge (and the positive effect of the investment wedge) in the original BCA may be attributed to the capital wedge.

-Figure 9.
+Figure 6.
 Decomposition with the capital wedge: Output in the 1990s in Japan

 The same result turned up in the accounting exercise for the Great Depression.
-Figures 10 and 11 show the decomposition results for output in the 1929-1939 period in the United States.
-The BCA results with the investment wedge are shown in Figure 10, and those with the capital wedge are shown in Figure 11.
+Figures 7 and 8 show the decomposition results for output in the 1929-1939 period in the United States.
+The BCA results with the investment wedge are shown in Figure 7, and those with the capital wedge are shown in Figure 8.
 Parameters and the benchmark wedges were determined in the same way as in the BCA for Japan.
 We set $\beta = 0.97$ and $\alpha = 0.34$, which are taken from Chari et al. (2002b).
 The other parameters were set as the averages over 1923-28: $\delta = 0.0267$, $g_n = 0.0188$, and $g_z = 0.0233$.
 The values of the benchmark wedges were also set as the averages over 1923-28, except for the benchmark efficiency, which was set as the initial value at 1929.
-The data sources are shown in the Appendix.